Multi-clocked Guarded Recursion Beyond {\omega}: Clocked Type Theory

 \subsection{Axioms}

 One of the main purposes of quantification over clocks it to allow for a controlled elimination of $\later$.
-In Clocked Type Theory this is done by an operation of application to a tick constant $\tickc$, with very special typing rules, which can be used to construct a term of type $(\forall\kappa . \later^\kappa A) \to \forall\kappa .
-A$.
-This, together with the \emph{tick irrelevance axiom}
+In Clocked Type Theory this is done by an operation of application to a tick constant $\tickc$, with very special typing rules, which can be used to construct a term of type